juliagus/apim_with_managedidentity/README.md

 # Azure APIM with Managed Identity to connect to Azure AI Foundry
 How to use Azure APIM and protect APIs with Microsoft Entra ID (using Managed Indentity).
-When Client is calling APIM API endpoint they will need to provide token + subscription key.
+When Client is calling APIM API endpoint it will need to provide token + subscription key.
 Authorization to AI Foundry (which is backend for API) is done using system assigned managed identities.
 ![alt text](./images/overview.jpg)

 # 1. Micrsoft Entra ID: Create Managed Identity